 - Continue to review, develop and update your business plan, stating how you will market your product or service.

-- Continue to develop your budget including proposed expenses for displays, signs, advertising, promotions and website marketing.
+- Continue to develop your budget, including proposed expenses for displays, signs, advertising, promotions and online marketing.

 - Begin a file for merchandising and marketing ideas.

 - Take seminars and classes.
 Use MOBI resources.

 - Read current trade magazines, papers and books.
 Attend openings and promotions of businesses like yours.

 - Talk to anyone and everyone in your field and collect business cards.

 - List potential problems and possible solutions.